koalaverse/anomalyDetection/README.md

 Learning
 --------

-To get started with `anomalyDetection`, read the intro vignette: `vignette("anomalyDetection", package = "Introduction")`.
+To get started with `anomalyDetection`, read the intro vignette: `vignette("Introduction", package = "anomalyDetection")`.
 This will provide a thorough introduction to the functions provided in the package.